 Education is one of the most impactful and transformative fields today.
-From early childhood education to higher education, professionals in the field are shaping future generations and preparing the leaders of tomorrow.
+From early childhood and K–12 education to higher education, professionals in the field are shaping future generations and preparing the leaders of tomorrow.

-While the education sector encounters challenges around equal access to education, resource constraints, economic hardships and beyond, ongoing endeavors to enhance the field are in place, and a variety of trends are influencing its future.
+While the education sector encounters challenges around access to education, resource constraints and economic hardship, ongoing efforts to strengthen the field are well underway, and a new wave of trends is actively reshaping how learning happens.

 Jumpstart your lifelong career in education policy; download our Education Policy and Practice Guide.